datosh/datosh.github.io/content/post/k8s_home_lab_2025_01/index.md

     * Metadata: Read-only
 1. Click on "Generate token", and store the token in a secure location.

+Doesn't it feel good to apply least privilege?
+Just me?
+Ok.

 {{< info note >}}
 You can always regenerate the token from the [fine-grained personal access tokens](https://github.com/settings/personal-access-tokens) page, if you think it has been compromised or it has expired.
 {{< /info >}}

-Doesn't it feel good to apply least privilege?
-Just me?
-Ok.

 ### Install Flux CLI

-As with most things these days, Flux comes as a statically linked binary, so we can just download it and install it.
+As with most things these days, Flux comes as a statically linked binary, so we can easily download and install it.
 If you prefer using a package manager, [check out the Flux documentation](https://fluxcd.io/flux/installation/#install-the-flux-cli).

 ```bash